delphix-integrations/terraform-provider-delphix/docs/resources/vdb.md

 * `database_name` - (Optional) The name of the database on the target environment.
 Defaults to vdb_name.

 * `cdb_id` - (Optional) The ID of the container database (CDB) to provision an Oracle Multitenant database into.
-This corresponds to a Source API object.
 When this is not set, a new vCDB will be provisioned.

 * `cluster_node_ids` - (Optional) The cluster node ids, name or addresses for this provision operation (Oracle RAC Only).